cloudfoundry/docs-bosh/content/networks.md

 A BOSH network is an IaaS-agnostic representation of the networking layer.
-The Director is responsible for configuring each deployment job's networks with the help of the BOSH Agent and the IaaS.
-Networking configuration is usually assigned at the boot of the VM and/or when network configuration changes in the deployment manifest for already-running deployment jobs.
+The Director is responsible for configuring each instance group's networks with the help of the BOSH Agent and the IaaS.
+Networking configuration is usually assigned at the boot of the VM and/or when network configuration changes in the deployment manifest for already-running instance groups.

 There are three types of networks that BOSH supports:

-* **manual**: The Director decides how to assign IPs to each job instance based on the specified network subnets in the deployment manifest
+* **manual**: The Director decides how to assign IPs to each instance based on the specified network subnets in the deployment manifest
 * **dynamic**: The Director defers IP selection to the IaaS
-* **vip**: The Director allows one-off IP assignments to specific jobs to enable flexible IP routing (e.g. elastic IP)
+* **vip**: The Director allows one-off IP assignments to specific instances to enable flexible IP routing (e.g. elastic IP)

 Each type of network supports one or both IP reservation types: